 There’s a limit to how much you can cut costs, but the sky’s the limit on what you earn.

 Check out “10 Tips to Remember When Asking for a Raise.”
 Keep an eye out for higher-paying opportunities.
-Learn new skills, and consider ways to earn extra cash on the side, including with passive sources of income.
+Learn new skills, and consider reading about how to make money online, including with passive sources of income.